Arnaiz23/TuManga/README.md

     * Folder that contains the documentations files of the project
 * Backend
     * Folder that containes the files of the backend
+* Frontend
+    * Folder that contains the frontend project with ReactJS